How to get in great shape, even after an injury

 No matter what it is, here’s what I have to say: You can still drop fat, get healthy, and get into the best shape of your life.

 I know because I’ve been there myself.
-I also know because every day we help thousands of guys in the same situation in our Lean Eating coaching program.
+I also know because every day we help thousands of guys in the same situation in our Precision Nutrition Coaching program.

 Keep in mind, many of these guys have serious health or time limitations when they start the program.
 And they’ve considered giving up too.